Bryan Park

 A Glimpse into the Past

-Dating back to 1910, Bryan Park came to life when Belle Stewart Bryan gifted it to Richmond as a heartfelt tribute to her husband Joseph Bryan, a well-known newspaper publisher and influential figure in the city.
+Dating back to 1910, Bryan Park came to life when Belle Stewart Bryan gifted it to Richmond as a heartfelt tribute to her husband Joseph Bryan - founder and publisher of the Richmond Times-Dispatch and one of the more prominent figures in the city's media history.

 But there's more to this park's story than meets the eye.
 In 1800, it served as the planning grounds for Gabriel's Rebellion, an unsuccessful but historically significant slave revolt.
 Years later, during the tough times of the Great Depression, Works Progress Administration workers rolled up their sleeves to construct various features and improve the park's infrastructure.